hyperstack-org/hyperstack/docs/authorization-policies.md

 ### HyperMesh Authorization Policies

-Each time an ActiveRecord model changes, HyperMesh broadcasts the changed attributes over *channels*.
+Access to your models is controlled by *Policies* that describe how the current *acting_user* and *channels* may access your models.

+Each browser session has an *acting_user* (which may be nil) and you will define `create`, `update`, and `destroy` policies giving (or denying) the `acting_user` the ability to do these operations.

+Read and *broadcast* access is defined based on *channels* which are connected based again on the current `acting_user`.
+Read access is initiated when a specific browser tries to read a record attribute, and broadcasts are initiated whenever a model changes.

-An application can have several channels and each channel and each active record model can have different *policies* to determine which attributes are sent when a record changes.
+An application can have several channels and each channel and each active record model can have different policies to determine which attributes are sent when a record changes.

 For example a Todo application might have an *instance* of a channel for each currently logged in user; an instance of a channel for each team if that team has one or more logged in users; and a general `AdminUser` channel shared by all administrators that are logged in.